When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 These other guys, Shinseki, do they have axes to grind?

-Are the Democrats really trumpeting the Democrats rallying around these retired generals and propping them up?
+Are the Democrats rallying around these retired generals and propping them up?

 Are they saying things about them that aren't true?

-Was Shinsecki fired?
+Was Shinseki fired?

 No, he wasn't fired, as it turns out.

-So if you find enough reasons here to doubt if somebody's lying about one element of a story, the odds are there are other lies in there.
+So if you find enough reasons here to doubt, if somebody's lying about one element of a story, the odds are there are other lies in there.

-Yeah, but I mean, but are they saying they they can't win, period, or are they saying they can't win based on the strategy taking place right now?
+Yeah, but I mean, but are they saying they can't win, period, or are they saying they can't win based on the strategy taking place right now?

-I think every American, liberal or conservative, Democrat or Republican, look, we're there.
+Because, I mean, I'll be honest, I think every American, liberal or conservative, Democrat or Republican, look, we're there.

 We can't retreat now.